St. Finbar Catholic Church and School (Burbank, California)

-St. Finbar Catholic Church and School is a Roman Catholic church and elementary school on Olive Avenue in Burbank, California.
+St. Finbar Catholic Church and School is a Catholic church and elementary school on Olive Avenue in Burbank, California.
 It is the largest Catholic parish in Burbank.
 St. Finbar gained notoriety for its innovations in adapting to its multiethnic community, offering Vietnamese-language Masses to a wave of immigrants from Vietnam in 1975.

 Early history

 Formed in 1938, the parish built a temporary church in 1940.
 The current church was built in the early 1950s.
 In 1945, the elementary school opened under the administration of seven sisters from the Sisters of Providence.
 By 1952, the enrollment of the school had grown to 670 students.
 The first lay principal was hired in 1969, and the last two Sisters of Providence left the staff in 1984.

 Changing demographics

 St. Finbar serves a community that has been a microcosm of the greater Los Angeles area.
 Located one mile from The Walt Disney Company's corporate headquarters and the former NBC Studios, St. Finbar served an overwhelmingly Anglo community for many years.
 The parish changed beginning in the 1970s and accelerating during the 1980s into an increasingly multiethnic community with many of the problems of a large urban area.
 By 2000, Burbank's population had reached 100,316 people.

 As Vietnamese refugees began moving into the Burbank and Santa Ana areas in 1975, St. Finbar and a parish in Orange County drew media attention when they jointly brought in Vietnamese redemptionist priest Rev. Tran Ngoc Bich to provide services for Vietnamese immigrants.
 Father Bich heard confessions in Vietnamese preceding Masses in that language at the St. Finbar Parish Hall and at St. Barbara's in Santa Ana.

 By 1990, St. Finbar was described by the Los Angeles Times as a "thriving" parish and a local "landmark"—the largest parish in Burbank with 3,600 registered member families.
 Believing there may be thousands of unregistered Catholics in the parish, and concerned that some may be elderly or infirm, St. Finbar's pastor, Father Robert Howard declared 1990 a "year of evangelization" and sent 200 volunteers door-to-door conducting a Catholic "census" across the parish's 17 sqmi territory.
 The census-takers carried questionnaires across the community during Holy Week, asking residents a series of questions about their religion, including whether they had been baptized and confirmed.